rafaelmuto/instachan/README.md

 # ᶘ ᵒᴥᵒᶅ InstaChan

 a one file solution for image BBS ʕ•ᴥ•ʔ

 ---

 InstaChan is in no way a substitute for more robust bbs and chans-a-like.
 But if you need a quick and dirty way to set a BBS for few people it may just be your chan!
 The premisses are as follow:

-1) It is free! to use and mod, but if you do so pls mention me ;)
+1. It is free! to use and mod, but if you do so pls mention me ;)
-2) It's a one file does it all project.... it's not meant to be fast or efficient, it's meant as a joke!
+2. It's a one file does it all project.... it's not meant to be fast or efficient, it's meant as a joke!
-3) I do not take responsibility for any damage this peace of software may cause to you or to your system... you've been warned! o___o
+3. I do not take responsibility for any damage this peace of software may cause to you or to your system... you've been warned! o\_\_\_o
-4) This is not a serious board and it's meant as a quick and cheap way to setup a chan in your server.
+4. This is not a serious board and it's meant as a quick and cheap way to setup a chan in your server.
-5) This is just a study for a one file image board BBS using PHP and JSON.
+5. This is just a study for a one file image board BBS using PHP and JSON.

-Just upload this file to a php able server and watch it burn! ʕ￫ᴥ￩ʔ
+Just upload this file to a php able server and watch it burn! ʕ ￫ ᴥ ￩ ʔ

 Have fun...

 ---

 ## Getting started...

 Just put the instachan.php file in a PHP able server and run it!
 It'll run a first time setup and create the needed folder and files.
 To reset just delete the .json files and it will be just as new ;)

-to delete just delete every thing... it's no rocket science... o___O
+to delete just delete every thing... it's no rocket science... o\_\_\_O

+docker: `docker run -d -p 8081:80 --name instachan -v "$PWD":/var/www/html php:7.2-apache`

 ---